Return to:

 IGI marriages, which are specific to locale & timeframe, we also find marriages for other children of John and Nancy Meighen, as well as for the

 children of Dolphin and Anna M Triplett.
-Dolphin was an older stepbrother of Lott Triplett according to the Triplett genealogy.
+Dolphin was an older half-brother of Lott Triplett according to the Triplett genealogy.

 Next Article: Our Line of the Triplett Tree